Capsaicin

 This section has been translated automatically.

-Capsaicin is a heat-stable alkaloid (vanillylamide) obtained from paprika (see also cayenne pepper extract; see also Capsici fructus acer), which only in mammals causes a heat or pungency stimulus (see pungent substances below) by acting on specific receptors, for example when eating paprika or chilli peppers.
-In contrast to antihistamines, the pungent substance capsaicin can also be applied topically in case of non-histamine-induced pruritus.
+Capsaicin is a heat-stable alkaloid (vanillylamide) obtained from paprika (see also cayenne pepper extract; see also Capsici fructus acer), which only causes a heat or pungency stimulus (see below pungent substances) in mammals by acting on specific receptors, for example when eating paprika or chili peppers.
+In contrast to antihistamines, the pungent substance capsaicin can also be used topically for non-histamine-induced pruritus.

 Pharmacodynamics (Effect)